President and CEO

 Chief, Health Policy and Government Relations

-His civic and community leadership includes serving on the board of directors of the Downtown Council.
-He has chaired the Jackson County Community Mental Health Levy Board of Trustees and the Bannister Federal Complex Community Advisory Panel, and is a past chair of the Government Relations Committee of the National Association of Public Hospitals.
+Grimaldi’s civic leadership includes appointments to Chair the Jackson County Community Mental Health Levy Board of Trustees; the Bannister Federal Complex Community Advisory Panel formed to ensure transparency in the Complex’s environmental cleanup and redevelopment efforts; and the Government Relations Committee of the National Association of Public Hospitals.
+He also serves on the Downtown Council Board of Directors and is a NAACP Lifetime Member.

-A Kansas City, Missouri, native, Grimaldi graduated from the University of Missouri – Columbia School of Journalism.
+A native of Kansas City, Missouri, Grimaldi graduated from the University of Missouri School of Journalism.
 He and his wife, Julie, are the proud parents of four children.

 Chief Medical Information Officer